Employee cost calculation

 Other earnings

-Any other earnings that employees receive such as commission must be added to their base salary in the calculations, as commission and bonuses are subject to employer national insurance and pension contributions.
+Any other earnings that employees receive such as commission must be added to their base salary in the calculations.
+Commission and bonuses are subject to employer national insurance and pension contributions.

 Posted